j-chan-hkust/corporate_bullshit_detector/README.md

 ### Stage 1 - Web Scraper - ipoScoop:
 Web scrapes iposcoop.com for 2 things - stock ticker code and company description/mission statement

+Currently, company description is stored as a xxx.txt file, where xxx is the stock ticker

 For earlier stock info, we look at waybackmachine archive Still, a lot of company info has been deleted, assumedly because the company no longer exists